A guide to tropical modifications: Definitions and examples

 \begin{definition} As we see in this example, a tropical curve in $\TT^n$ typically contains infinite edges.
 We call them {\it legs} of a tropical curve.
 For each leg we have a canonical parametrization $(a_0+p_0s,a_1+p_1s,a_2+p_2s)$ where $a_i\in \RR,p_i\in\ZZ,s\in\RR, s\geq 0$, where the vector $(p_0,p_1,p_2)$, the {\it direction} of the leg, is primitive. \end{definition}

-Now, on the tropicalization of $C'$ we see a vertical leg of of weight 3, i.e. $z$ coordinate is zero at this point.
+Now, on the tropicalization of $C'$ we see a vertical leg of weight \(3\), whose \(Z\)-coordinate goes to \(-\infty\).
 That happens because we have the tangency of order $3$ between $C$ and $L$, and $z$ as a function of $x$ has a root of order 3.

 Note that this leg cannot mean that the point is a singular point of $C$, because the curve $C$ (according to criteria of \cite{markwig} or, more generally \cite{kalinin}) has no singular points, even though the tropicalization of $C$ has an edge of multiplicity 3.